 You can explore its multiple hiking trails and conduct activities like spotting wildlife, watching birds, and taking memorable photographs.

 See Related: Best Family Vacation Spots in Alaska

 4. Des Moines

 If you’re looking for family vacation ideas in Iowa, then Des Moines, the state capital, is a place you should consider.
-Offering a diverse array of outdoor sports, cultural activities, indoor attractions, historical exhibitions, and art expeditions.
+Offering diverse outdoor sports, cultural activities, indoor attractions, historical exhibitions, and art expeditions.

 Start at downtown Des Moines for some of the best activities in Iowa.
 Namely, the John and Mary Pappajohn Sculpture Park is one of the most notable attractions in the area.
-Here, you can witness amazing sculptures created by renowned artists from across the country.
+Here, you can witness amazing sculptures created by renowned artists nationwide.